-These twenty winter gardening projects and tasks will keep you busy in the colder months and prepare the garden for the year ahead.
+These twenty winter gardening ideas will keep you busy in the colder months and prepare the garden for the year ahead.
 Ideas include creating more growing space, DIY plant pots, planting hedgerows and bare-root plants, and much more

-We’re deep into winter, but that doesn’t mean that we have to stay inside, twiddling our green thumbs.
+We’re deep into winter, but that doesn’t mean we must stay inside, twiddling our green thumbs.
 There’s plenty to do to prepare for the vegetable gardening year ahead.
-Building hardscaping, planning what to grow, and where, and getting organized.
-There are even seeds that benefit from being sown now, under the warmth of grow lights.
-Use this list of winter vegetable garden tasks to get a head-start on this year’s garden and prepare for the harvests ahead.
+Building hardscaping, planning what to grow and where, and getting organized.
+There are even seeds that benefit from being sown now under the warmth of grow lights.
+Use this list of winter gardening ideas to get a head start on this year’s garden and prepare for the harvests ahead.

 Winter is the perfect time to build projects for the garden.
 Create raised garden beds, garden paths, rose arbors, sheds, or plant supports like berry trellises.
 Trust me, it’s stressful to get these types of projects done when you’re trying to grow crops at the same time.
-Build them as a winter gardening project and you’ll be all set for spring growth.
+Build them as a winter gardening project, and you’ll be ready for spring growth.

 This winter gardening idea will kickstart your growing year!
 A dedicated grow-light system gives you far more space to start seeds in winter, and you can even use it to grow salad crops in the cold months.
 All you need to build one is a little space, shelves, and the right lights.
-My friend Rachel shares excellent tips on creating your own.
-It’s not difficult though, and I recently invested in a metal shelving rack and two suspended grow lights.
-They weren’t cheap but I did start a lot of seedlings off early this spring.
+You can even use it to start seeds indoors for planting out after the last frost.
+I recently invested in a metal shelving rack, and two suspended grow lights.
+They weren’t cheap, but I did start many seedlings early this spring.

 7. Deep Clean the Greenhouse

-Before spring sowing and growing begins, deep clean the greenhouse.
-It gives you a chance to clean the glass, improving light, remove pests, and sanitize growing spaces.
-If you have problems with slugs, spider mites, or fungal infestations (plants, not your toes!) then that’s even more reason to tackle this as early as possible.
+Before spring sowing and growth begins, deep clean the greenhouse.
+It gives you a chance to clean the glass, improve light, remove pests, and sanitize growing spaces.
+If you have problems with slugs, spider mites, or fungal infestations (plants, not your toes!), then that’s even more reason to tackle this as early as possible.

 10. Build Birdhouses

-Lastly, plan your garden.
-What you’d like to grow, where you’d like to put it, and when you need to sow seeds.
+Plan your garden: what you’d like to grow, where you’d like to put it, and when you need to sow seeds.
 Browse seed catalogs and Instagram for ideas.
 Use a garden journal or online planner if you’d like, but organizing now will keep you on track in the summer.
-It’s armchair gardening at its best, and the perfect winter gardening task for days when it’s just too cold, windy, or snowy to want to venture outdoors.
+It’s armchair gardening at its best and the perfect winter gardening task for days when it’s just too cold, windy, or snowy to want to venture outdoors.
 This is one of those winter gardening ideas that you’ll truly enjoy!
 I go through how I plan my garden each year in this video if you want to see my system.

 12. Harvest Winter Veg